 Because search optimization is often language-specific, Optimizely Search & Navigation supports multiple languages and websites.

-Filtering on websites and languages
+Filter on websites and languages

 At the top of the most Optimizely Search & Navigation screens, use drop-down lists to choose a website and a language analyzer to filter the screen information before performing actions, such as viewing statistics and fine tuning search optimization.